 - The magnificent Himalayas peak and alpine scenery

-- Amazing views of Annapurna South, Macchapucchre and Mt.Hiunchuli
+- Capture amazing views of Annapurna South, Macchapucchre and Mt.Hiunchuli

 - Stunning valleys and mixed indigenous culture